 Banda Islands, Indonesia

-Discovering the Enchanting Banda Islands: A Journey Through Indonesia’s Hidden Gem
+Discovering the Banda Islands: A Journey Through Indonesia’s Original Spice Islands

-The Banda Islands, an unspoiled treasure in Indonesia’s Maluku Province, are a dream destination for travellers seeking a unique blend of natural beauty, rich history, and authentic experiences.
+The Banda Islands are part of the wider Moluccas (Maluku Islands), a remote region in eastern Indonesia that is shaped as much by distance as by history.
+It is an unspoiled treasure in Indonesia’s Maluku Province, a dream destination for travellers seeking a unique blend of natural beauty, rich history, and authentic experiences.
 Known as the original Spice Islands, this small archipelago was once the world’s only source of nutmeg, making it the focal point of intense colonial rivalry.
 In April 2024, I embarked on a journey to explore these magical islands, and what I found was a paradise that surpassed every expectation.

 The Journey Begins: From Ambon to Banda Neira